alexlib/OpenRiverCam/docs/cameras.rst

 ----------------------------------------------------------------------
 In the next configuration step, you are required to provide the following information:

-- First, provide your ground control points.
-You can do this by left-clicking on the shown image frame from your sample movie, on the 4 ground control points in the objective.
+- First, provide the Coordinate reference system used during the survey (again, leave blanc if you use regular Longitude Latitude).
+And provide your ground control points.You can do this by left-clicking on the shown image frame from your sample movie, on the 4 ground control points in the objective.
 After that, fill in the exact coordinates of the ground control points in the fields X and Y (for east-west oriented and south-north oriented coordinates).
-If possible supply these coordinates in the same projection system as used for the site.
-If you do that, the resulting projected files can be visualized in a GIS program, on top of background maps.
-If you only have a local coordinate system, e.g. when you have used a dumpy spirit level for surveying, then you can still enter these coordinates, but bear in mind that you can then not plot the resulting projected frames on a GIS environment.
+Make sure the coordinates are provided in the correct Coordinate Reference System.

   .. image:: img/gcps_edit.gif